 Through this program, all researchers funded by any U.S. federal civilian agency and/or the National Science Foundation have access to Planet’s vast archive of PlanetScope imagery for scientific use and Earth science applications for societal benefit.

 Rapidly onboard with Planet using a range of self-guided tutorials and guides that help you take advantage of our unprecedented dataset and platform.

-This will be updated as new sessions are added and recordings become available.
-In addition, once you have signed up for a Planet account through CSDAP, you will receive this information via bi-weekly emails from the Planet Support Team.
+This list will be updated as new sessions are added and recordings become available.
+In addition, once you have been approved for a Planet account by NASA’s CSDA team, you will receive this information via Planet’s monthly Science Update email.

 This presentation will give an overview of Planet's constellations and image data products, along with highlights of scientific applications from across the research community.